 MSc programme (Laurea Magistrale) in Informatica - Computer Science

 The programme unfolds into three semesters of full-time lectures and lab experience.
-During the last semester students work on an individual project and dissertation, supervised by a faculty member.
-The curriculum is organized around two sets of elective courses, from which students have to build their study plan for qualification.
+During the last semester, students work on an individual project and dissertation, supervised by a department member.
+The programme is organized around two curricula, which include both compulsory and elective courses, from which students have to build their study plan for qualification.
+The two curricula, which include a first semester of common courses on advanced topics in computer science and mathematics, are the following:

 The final project